hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	        select res;
 }
 {% endhighlight %}
 We still don't know hot to implement IsExecuted and GetResult functions of a WokflowStep class.
 We should store somehow results of already executed lines in workflow.
-We can do it by incrementally assign line numbers on each Action creation and use List<String> as a storage for serialized results.
+We can do it by incrementally assign line numbers on each Action creation and use List<String> as a storage for serialised results.
 We will use Execution context class which will be used to store executed lines results and keep current line index counter.
 {% highlight csharp %}
 public class ExecutionContext
 {